Facebook releases tools to help AI navigate complex environments

 SoundSpaces is a corpus of audio renderings based on acoustical simulations for 3D environments.
 Designed to be used with AI Habitat, Facebook’s open source simulation platform, the data set provides a software sensor that makes it possible to insert simulations of sound sources in scanned real-world environments.

-SoundSpaces appears to build on work from a team at Carnegie Mellon University that recently released a “sound-action-vision” data set and a family of AI algorithms to investigate the interactions between audio, visuals, and movement.
+SoundSpaces is tangentially related to work from a team at Carnegie Mellon University that released a “sound-action-vision” data set and a family of AI algorithms to investigate the interactions between audio, visuals, and movement.
 In a preprint paper, they claimed the results show representations from sound can be used to anticipate where objects will move when subjected to physical force.

 Unlike the Carnegie Mellon study, Facebook says creating SoundSpaces required an acoustics modeling algorithm and a bidirectional path-tracing component to model sound reflections in a room.
 Since materials affect the sounds received in an environment, like walking across marble floors versus a carpet, SoundSpaces also attempts to replicate the sound propagation of surfaces like walls.
 At the same time, it allows the rendering of concurrent sound sources placed at multiple locations in environments within popular data sets like Matterport3D and Replica.